meilisearch/documentation/reference/api/settings.md

 #### Body

-An array of strings that contains the stop words.
+An array of strings.
+Each string should be a single word.

 If a list of stop-words already exists it will be overwritten (_replaced_).